dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Catnip [Fair].md

 item_uid: Catnip [Fair]

+# Herb data

+Catnip is a ranked herb which can be found in different qualities.

+Catnip is not a bush herb.

+Catnip is a daytime herb.

+Catnip grow seasons: spring, summer, autumn

 # Gift guide

 NPCs that love Catnip: Alabaster, Beau, Bob, Buttercup, Coco, Elli, Ember, Falcon, Fliss, Jag, #kitten_four_name#, #kitten_one_name#, Krampy, Lainey, Phantom, Rosemary, Spark, Talon, Zephyr